What is a Cell? Definition, Types, Structure, Functions, and More

 In which type of organism are eukaryotic cells found?

-Eukaryotic cells are found in protozoans fungi, plants, and animals.
+Eukaryotic cells are found in protozoans, fungi, plants, and animals.

-both membrane-bound and membrane-less organelles are found in the cytoplasm of eukaryotic cells. membrane-bound cell organelles include mitochondria, Golgi complex, lysosome, endoplasmic reticulum, chloroplast, and nucleus.
+Both membrane-bound and membrane-less organelles are found in the cytoplasm of eukaryotic cells.
+Membrane-bound cell organelles include mitochondria, Golgi complex, lysosome, endoplasmic reticulum, chloroplast, and nucleus.

 The membrane-less organelles are the ribosome.
 You have read about this in prokaryotic cells.
-In eukaryotic cells, the cytoplasm moves that is the cytoplasm moves inside.
+In eukaryotic cells, the cytoplasm moves.
+That is, the cytoplasm moves inside.
 A cellular skeleton is also found in it.

 Difference between Plant cells and Animal cells